 - Blocks: What could be more classic than building blocks?
 Count them, stack them, and knock them down.
 Now there are many variations on the traditional alphabet wooden blocks, including cardboard blocks that nest as well as stack and blocks that teach a variety of early concepts.

-- A Plush Friend: Well before your child is ready to play with children his own age, a plush toy provides a companion and helps your child feel comfortable in new situations.
-Scout and Violet, by LeapFrog, also help teach basic concepts like first words, numbers, shapes, and colors.
+- A Plush Friend: Well before your child is ready to play with children his own age, a plush toy provide a companion and helps your child feel comfortable in new situations.
+Scout and Violet also help teach basic concepts like first words, numbers, shapes, and colors.
 Whether your child is going to a new caregiver for the first time, a doctor's appointment, or transitioning to a new sleeping arrangement, a plush friend can provide consistency.
 Just remember that young infants should not sleep with anything in their cribs--talk with your pediatrician about when it is okay to introduce a plush toy during bedtime.

 - Push and Pull Toys: Encourage your crawler to follow along as you pull the toy across the floor.
 Pass a rolling toy back and forth with your newly independent "sitter."
 Push and pull toys get children interacting with your environment.
 I like to have a combination of wooden toys and electronic toys.
 The electronic, interactive toys are fun for teaching object permanence.
 Show your baby the toy, turn it on, and then hide it under a blanket or behind the couch.
 You can hear it, but you can't see it--where did the toy go?
 Your baby will be very amused with this game of hide-and-go-seek.